zyz314/bionemo-framework-From-NVIDIA/docs/docs/user-guide/getting-started/initialization-guide.md

-# Next Steps
+# Initialization Guide

+!!! note

+    Prior to beginning this section, you must confirm that your computing platform meets or exceeds the prerequisites outlined in the [Hardware and Software Prerequisites](./pre-reqs.md) page.

-Now that you have successfully launched the Docker container and entered it, this section will guide you through the container, initial steps to take within the container (such as configuration, downloading pre-trained model weights, etc.), and where to find tutorials.
+At this point, you have successfully launched and entered the Docker container.
+This section will guide you through the container, initial steps such as configuration and downloading pre-trained model weights, and where to find tutorials.

 ## NGC CLI Configuration

 NVIDIA NGC Command Line Interface (CLI) is a command-line tool for managing Docker containers in NGC.
-If NGC is not already installed in the container, download it as per the instructions [here](https://org.ngc.nvidia.com/setup/installers/cli) (note that within the container, the AMD64 Linux version should be installed).
+If NGC is not already installed in the container, download it as per the instructions on the [CLI Installation Page](https://org.ngc.nvidia.com/setup/installers/cli) (note that within the container, the AMD64 Linux version should be installed.)

 Once installed, run `ngc config set` to establish NGC credentials within the container.